SergioMutis/UCL_RC3_RobotControl/README.md

 Check https://unitylist.com/p/spm/DXL-AX-12-A for more info on Justin Moon's Unity >> Raspberry Pi >> Dynamixel servo control pipeline via udp protocol.

 ## Usage B:
-The scripts are meant to be duplicated and edited to generate project-specific control apps (particularly for robotic projects)
+The scripts are meant to be duplicated and edited to generate project-specific control apps (particularly for robotic projects).
 The repository provides an example of this, 'dxl_a12_usb_control_1-generic.py' was duplicated and adapted into 'dxl_a12_usb_control_2-DH.py' for the Diffusive Habitats project, which also required a custom method library 'DH_project_specific_methods'.